 Diversify to protect yourself

 It’s a good idea to consider two types of risk.
 First, ‘specific risks’ such as an event that impacts a particular company, sector, or region.
 Secondly, ‘systematic risks’ could affect the whole market, such as the subprime mortgage crisis or Covid-19.

 If you diversify your investments with a diverse portfolio, you avoid exposing yourself to ‘specific risks.’
 And remember, you can regularly rebalance your portfolio according to market conditions.

 On BUX Zero, we offer a category system that makes it easy for you to find diversified assets.
 Test it out by browsing through different sectors!

 Exchange-traded funds (ETFs) are baskets of assets that allow you to spread small amounts over tens, hundreds, or even thousands of underlying securities at a very low cost.
 This broad exposure makes ETFs a useful way to diversify your portfolio and invest over the long term.

 If you’re interested in ETFs, did you know you can automatically invest in them every month?
-In our next article, we explain the benefits of setting up a monthly ETF investment plan.
+In our next article, we explain the benefits of setting up a monthly ETF Savings Plan.
 But before…